LumaPictures/usd-qt/README.md

 ### Planned
 - **variant set editor**: display and create variants and variant sets
 - **stage signaler**: convert stage notifications into Qt signals
-- prim property editor
+- **prim property editor**: view and edit properties/attributes of a prim
-- hydra viewport
+- **hydra viewport**: display changes to the stage in realtime

 ## Installing